prasunitade30-del/autostream-agent/README.md

 State Management: A typed `AgentState` dictionary persists across all graph nodes.
 It stores the full conversation history (via LangGraph's `add_messages` reducer), the detected intent, lead collection fields (`name`, `email`, `platform`), a flag for whether the lead was captured, and an `awaiting` field that tracks which piece of information the agent is currently collecting.
 This state is passed through every node and updated immutably.

 Graph Flow: Every user message enters the `detect_intent` node, which classifies intent as `casual_greeting`, `product_inquiry`, or `high_intent`.
 A conditional router then directs flow to the appropriate node: `greet`, `rag_response`, or `collect_lead_info`.
 The RAG node retrieves relevant content from a local JSON knowledge base using keyword matching.
-The lead collection node uses the `awaiting` state field to collect name → email → platform sequentially before calling `mock_lead_capture()`.
+The lead collection node uses the `awaiting` state field to collect name then email and then platform sequentially before calling `mock_lead_capture()`.